malkhamis-panw/gaia/doc/documentation.md

 ### HostServiceMappingPolicy

-Host service mapping allows you to map host services to the Defenders that should implement them.
-You must map host services to one or more Defenders for the host services to have any effect.
+Host service mapping allows you to map host services to the enforcers that should implement them.
+You must map host services to one or more enforcers for the host services to have any effect.

 #### Example